AIDS in Africa

 AIDS IN AFRICA SUMMARY

-In four southern African countries, national adult HIV prevalence has , exceeded 30%: Botswana (38.8%), Lesotho (31%), Swaziland (33.4%) and Zimbabwe (33.7%).
-Food crises faced in the latter three countries are linked the HIV/AIDS epidemic, especially on the lives of young, productive adults.
+In four southern African countries, national adult HIV prevalence has at times exceeded 30%: Botswana (38.8%), Lesotho (31%), Swaziland (33.4%) and Zimbabwe (33.7%).
+Food crises faced in the latter three countries have been linked to the HIV/AIDS epidemic, especially on the lives of young, productive adults.
+When people are half-starving, resistance to HIV is lower.

 Yet, there hopeful signs that the epidemic of AIDS in Africa could eventually be brought under control.
 In South Africa, HIV prevalence rates fell to 15.4% in 2001 (down from 21% in 1998) for pregnant women under 20.
 Syphilis rates among pregnant women attending antenatal clinics also fell to 2.8% in 2001, from 11.2% four years earlier—suggesting that awareness campaigns and prevention programmes are working.